 8.8 Incompatible Offices: No elected official may serve as an officer of the MGP, without express approval by the Coordinating Council.

-8.7 Rotation: Term Limits: No person shall serve as an officer of the MGP for more than three (3) consecutive years, with the exception of the Treasurer, who may serve as Treasurer for no more than five (5) consecutive years as provided in Section 8.3, and also with the exceptions provided in Section 8.2 of these Interim Bylaws.
+8.7 Rotation: Term Limits: No person shall serve as an officer of the MGP for more than three (3) consecutive years, with the exception of the Treasurer, who may serve as Treasurer for no more than five (5) consecutive years as provided in Section 8.3, and also with the exceptions provided in Section 8.2 of these Bylaws.

-9.2 Finance Committee: The Finance Committee shall include a representative from each Local and the Treasurer, who shall convene the committee.
-The Finance Committee shall be responsible for helping the Treasurer set and implement financial policies, develop a budget, comply with federal and state campaign finance and election law, and to help the Treasurer with other matters pertaining to the finances of the organization.
-The Finance Committee shall meet at least bi-monthly.
+a.
+Finance Committee: The Finance committee shall be convened by the Treasurer.
+The Finance Committee shall be responsible for helping the Treasurer set and implement financial policies, develop a budget, comply with federal and state campaign finance and election law, and help the Treasurer with other matters pertaining to the finances of the organization.